ettienem3/majestic3-open-source/frontend/README.md

 	The database structure is made available in the /installation/db.sql folder

 #logged_in_user_settings
-	In combination with frontend_db_config, this enabled caching of users and/or operations.
+	In combination with frontend_db_config, this enables caching of users and/or operations.
 The configuration is set to use mysql as the storage engine, the alternative is \\FrontUsers\\Storage\\UserFileSystemStorage, which makes use for the ./data folder to store data.

 Congratulations, this deals with the installation.
 Tip: if you are having problems with configuring your environment, try installing and configuring the Zend Framework 2 Skeleton application.
 If that runs, there is no reason why this installation should not run.
-Make sure to check you error logs.
+Make sure to check your error logs.

 ~NEXT STEPS~